kallaway/100-days-of-code/log.md

 **Link(s) to work**
 1. [Reverse a string](https://repl.it/@simonxiong/100DaysOfCode-Reverse-a-string#index.js)
+{:target="_blank"}

 ### Day 3: July 11, 2020

 **Today's Progress**
-Skips a day because I fell asleep last night😓.
+Skiped a day because I fell asleep last night😓.
 Was unable to reverse a string recursively.

 **Thoughts**
 Kept trying to make my solution similar to loop by declaring variables.